 Fill out an application form

-- For example, if your taxes are due on June 28, we must receive your application by no later than May 31.
-This allows time for us to process your application and pay your property taxes directly to your municipality on your behalf.
+- For example, if your taxes are due on June 30, we should receive your application by May 31.

 Mail your completed application form to:Seniors Property Tax Deferral Program